 - Eliminates the two-water fixture limitation for accessory buildings.

 - Planning Commission Recommendations to ADU Changes, Home Size Limits and Residential Design Guidelines Next Steps blog, go here.
-NEW!

 - Brochure on ADU Regulations